Haadty/Pascal-Practices/README.md

 It's only in Brazilian Portuguese because it's for college

-For those who want to know, it all starts on Main.pas

-The other files in the src are each question resolved for my work
+For those who want to know, it all starts on Main.pas, the other files in the src are each question resolved for my work

 ==========================================================================
 <p align="center">